sakalmon/tic-tac-toe/README.md

 2. Write a function to initialize the game
 3. Write logic to determine the winner
 4. Write logic to determine if it's a tie
-5. Write logic to determine if it's possible for someone to win
-6. Render the grid
+5. Render the grid
-7. Write logic to determine who's turn it is (**X** starts first)
+6. Write logic to determine who's turn it is (**X** starts first)
-8. Loop until there is a winner or the game is tied
+7. Loop the following until there is a winner or the game is tied
 * Wait for player **X** to make their move, then update the grid.
 * Check if there is a winner.
 If there is a winner, display the winner.
-* Check if it's still possible for someone to win, taking into account the number of remaining moves.
-If it's still possible to have a winner, let the game continue.
-If not, display that the game is tied.
 * Wait for player **0** to make their move, then update the grid.
 * Check if there is a winner.
 If there is a winner, display the winner.

-* Check if it's still possible for someone to win, taking into account the number of remaining moves.
-If it's still possible to have a winner, let the game continue.
-If not, display that the game is tied.
-9. Check if they want to play again.
+8. Check if they want to play again.
 If so restart the game.

 ### 6. Code Implementation for Straight-forward Tasks
 1. Declare the required variables